-Sunday 12 June The Bishop of Manchester, David Walker, will lead our worship as we celebrate our 175th anniversary of consecration.
-The service starts at 11:00 am.
+Sunday 12 June The Bishop of Manchester, David Walker, will join us and lead our worship.
+He also joins our sister Church at Holy Trinity, Waterhead, celebrates its 175th anniversary of consecration.
+Their principal celebration event, a celebration Eucharist, starts at 11:00 am.

 Sunday 10 July Our Lay Reader in training, Lucie Reilly, will be licensed at a special service in Manchester Cathedral.
-Please speak to Paul if you would like to contribute to a celebration gift.
+Please speak to Paul if you would like to contribute to a celebration gift or put a labelled envelope in the collection.

-Sunday 17 June The Waterhead Community Choir join the Graphene City Band in the at 2:30 pm.
+Sunday 17 June The Waterhead Community Choir join the Graphene City Band at Waterhead Church at 2:30 pm.
 All are welcome.